-Airport runways must be constantly controlled and monitored by air traffic control to detect security endangering objects or circumstances such as swarms of birds or fog.
-This process requires constant attention and concentrated working from the air traffic controllers to ensure safe landings and take-offs.
-The automation of the object detection can support air traffic controllers to identify potential risks on the runway.
+Airport runways must be constantly controlled and monitored by air traffic control to detect safety-critical objects such as flocks of birds or vehicles.
+This process requires constant attention and focused work by the air traffic controllers to ensure safe take-offs and landings.
+Automating object detection can help controllers identify potential risks on the runway.

-The automatic object detection on airport runways requires the processing of image and video data in order to detect objects, such as birds, airport staff or baggage cars, and to classify them.
+The automatic object detection on airport runways requires the processing of image and video data in order to detect and classify objects such as birds, airport staff, or baggage cars.
 This can be done by a machine learning model which recognizes patterns in image data based on shapes and colours.

-To reduce the training data and effort, pre-trained models, such as VGG-16 or ResNet50, can be used.
-For video data, a YOLO ("You only look once") architecture might be suitable.
+To reduce the required amount of training data and therefore cost, pre-trained models such as VGG-16 or ResNet50 can be used.
+For video data, a YOLO ('You only look once') architecture might be suitable.

-Although the object detection part might be relatively straightforward to implement, the major effort lies in the assessment of situations on the runway security.
-For example, a swarm of birds flying towards the runway is more severe than one that is flying away from the runway.
+While the object detection part might be relatively straightforward to implement, the major effort is in assessing situations in terms of flight safety.
+For example, a flock of birds flying toward the runway is more dangerous than a flock flying away from the runway.

-Crossing a runway of vehicles might be allright, if prior permission was given by the air traffic control.
+A vehicle crossing a runway is less critical if prior permission was given by air traffic control.
 Handling exceptions and incorporating air traffic control knowledge is therefore essential to be able to use the software in production.